AninditaBasu/writing-technically/docs/index-guides.rst

 .. meta::
-   :description: A collection of tutorials for some docs-as-code tasks
+   :description: A crockful of recipes for self and other elves, so that conjuring documentation is easier
-   :keywords: tutorials and HowTos
+   :title: Guides for technical writing :twitter\:description: A crockful of recipes for self and other elves, so that conjuring documentation is easier :twitter\:title: Guides for technical writing

 Guides
 =======